metablockshq/metablocks.world/content/posts/2021-mysterious-clojure-jobs-and-where-to-find-them.md

 ---
 publishedOn: 2021-06-01T14:00:06.357Z
-title: Mysterious Clojure jobs and where to find them
+title: Clojure and egg problem
 subTitle: A small talent pool and job opportunities is flagged as a big concern while talking about Clojure, but is it really a big deal?
 featured: true